YDK-Solutions/ydk/sdk/go/core/docsgen/api/services/services.rst

 	:rtype: :go:struct:`Entity<ydk/types/Entity>`
 	:raises: `YGOError<ydk/errors/YGOError>` If error has occurred

-.. function:: (ns *NetconfService) KillSession(provider ServiceProvider, sessionId int)
+.. function:: (ns *NetconfService) KillSession(provider ServiceProvider, sessionID int)

 	Force the termination of a NETCONF session.

 	:param provider: An instance of :go:struct:`NetconfServiceProvider<ydk/types/NetconfServiceProvider>`
-	:param sessionId: An ``int`` that is the session identifier of the NETCONF session to be terminated
+	:param sessionID: An ``int`` that is the session identifier of the NETCONF session to be terminated
 	:return: whether or not the operation succeeded
 	:rtype: ``bool``
 	:raises: `YGOError<ydk/errors/YGOError>` If error has occurred